Skip to content

 be captivated by scripture

-And I saw the baby the grandmother pulled from the fire just seconds before it would’ve taken her life.
+Her grandmother pulled her from the fire just seconds before it would’ve taken her life.
 I heard her cries, saw her burns and the way half the hair on her head was missing.
+I’ll never forget the hysterical screams of her mother.

-The next day, I stood in stunned silence in front of the charred, smoking remains of the home, which closely resembled a sinking pirate ship after a deadly battle.
+The next day, I stood in stunned silence in front of the charred, smoking remains of the home, a sinking pirate ship after a deadly battle.
+The axe the grandmother used to bust through the window and save the baby was still leaning against the burnt-out shell.

-I was there.
+This is a true story, and I was there.
 Words could never fully capture what I saw that night.
 But I bet you’re feeling more now than you would after reading a secondhand account in a newspaper.

 The Value of An Eyewitness